Research in the Mousssaieff laboratory

 Metabolic shifts during early embryonic development

-We have been studying metabolism of the early developing embryo, with the following Aims:
+We are studying the metabolism of the early developing embryo using cell models and clinical samples from IVF patients, with the following Aims:

 For this Aim, we have been studying maternal and embryonic human samples, as well as the corresponding cell systems.